-The home doctor have regular check ups and vaccinations on the child until the age of five and later at school the Health Visitor take over the health screening.
+The home doctor has regular check-ups and vaccinations on the child until the age of five and later at school the Health Visitor take over the health screening.
 All of this is free as well as examinations at the dentist until the child is eighteen years old.

-You have a right to be off at a certain amount of days every year for taking your child to different appointments at the doctor/ hospitals etc and the first day of a child’s sickness one of the parents can be off aswell and that’s with full salary.
+You have a right to be off of a certain amount of days every year for taking your child to different appointments at the doctor/ hospitals etc and the first day of a child’s sickness one of the parents can be off as well and that’s with full salary.

 Our conditions are attractive for workers from the East European countries and these young immigrants are willing to take the jobs that the Danes don’t want.
-Then we have a growing Muslim population who tend to get many more children than the original people here and many are not working of one reason or the other.
+Then we have a growing Muslim population who tend to get much more children than the original people here and many are not working for one reason or the other.

 This “postcard” became a bit longer than a normal postcard, I had so much to tell you, Nadya.